percona/mongodb_exporter/README.md

 If you built the exporter using the method mentioned in the previous section, the generated binaries are in `mongodb_exporter_linux_amd64/mongodb_exporter` or `mongodb_exporter_darwin_amd64/mongodb_exporter`

 #### Docker
-A docker image is available on the [bitnami repository](https://github.com/bitnami/bitnami-docker-mongodb-exporter).
+A docker image is available on the [official percona repository](https://hub.docker.com/r/percona/mongodb_exporter).

 #### Permissions
 Connecting user should have sufficient rights to query needed stats: